gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Provider is the name of the DNS provider as declared in the &lsquo;spec.dns.providers&rsquo; section.
+<p>Provider is the name of the DNS provider as declared in the &lsquo;.spec.dns.providers&rsquo; section.
-If not set, the first provider in the list is used.</p>
+It is only optional, if the <code>.spec.dns</code> section is not provided at all.</p>
 </td>
 </tr>
 </tbody>